 Surrounded by friends who played the guitar, it was in my third year of college that I finally picked up the instrument and started to play.
 Around the same time I started attending the Winnipeg Folk Festival each year, and that exposed me to the best steel string guitar players in the world.
-Fast forward seven years and I found myself enrolled in a wood working program, then employed for a year in a custom cabinet shop.
+Fast forward seven years and I found myself enrolled in a wood working program, then employed for a year in a cabinet shop.
 It was during that year that I wondered if my growing love of the steel string guitar, and my developing skills in the work shop, might set me up to someday build my own guitar.

 I built my first few guitars during the infancy of the internet, when many guitar builders were starting to promote their work with web sites.
 Those sites often included a page with photos of their building process.
-This led me to spend about half my hobby time in the workshop and the other half scouring those web sites, trying to figure out how I could tackle the next step in the project with the limited tools and even more limited skills I had.
+This led me to spend about half my hobby time in the workshop and the other half scouring those web sites, trying to figure out how I could tackle the next step in the project with the limited tools and skills I had.
 I read the books that were available, but really leaned on seeing all those pictures of how guitars were built.

 The blessing of those instructive pictures has also been matched by the generosity of the guitar building community.
 Soon after completing my first guitar I began to send emails to other builders, usually asking specific questions about their construction process.
-Each time I was blown away that replies would come from world-class guitar builders.
-What I have found time and time again is that if you ask an intelligent question that demonstrates the effort you’ve already put in, you will receive a generous response.
+Each time, I was blown away that replies would come from world-class guitar builders.
+What I have found time and again is that if you ask an intelligent question that demonstrates the effort you’ve already put in, you will receive a generous response.
 While the age of apprenticeship has mostly disappeared in the world of guitar making, the spirit of generosity and passing on knowledge is alive and well!

 I count myself blessed to participate in a process that turns mother nature's trees into instruments, and that uses those instruments to make music out of thin air.
-I’m lucky to play a very small part in such a magical process.
+I’m lucky to play a small part in such a magical process.